syncfusion-content/wpf-docs/wpf/SfRichTextBoxAdv/Hyperlink-Navigation.md

 # Hyperlink Navigation

 RichTextBoxAdv provides support for inserting or editing a hyperlink field and the RequestNavigate event to handle hyperlink navigation.
-It is easy to customize hyperlink navigation functionality by using the RequestNavigate event.
-This event is triggered when the hyperlink field in SfRichTextBoxAdv is tapped or left button of the mouse is clicked with the Ctrl key.
+It is easy to customize the hyperlink navigation functionality by using the RequestNavigate event.
+This event is triggered when the hyperlink field in the SfRichTextBoxAdv is tapped or when the left button of the mouse is clicked with the Ctrl key.

 _Table_ _1_: _Hyperlink Navigation properties_